andycranston/mathpuz/README.md

 +---+
 ```

-This is correct because 3 plus 5 is 8 and divide this by 2 leaves the
+is correct because 3 plus 5 is 8 and divide this by 2 leaves the
 result of 4.

-Strict mathemeticians would say the division (/) should be
+Strict mathematicians would say the division (/) should be
 performed first because division has a higher `precedence` that addition (+)
-but what do they know :-) For the purposes of this puzzle do the sums left to right/top to bottom.
+but what do they know :-)

+For the purposes of this puzzle do the sums left to right/top to bottom.

 ## Checking your answers